 Here are the two questions I have taught my children to ask themselves:

 - Is it unsafe?

 I have taught my children that, if the answer to both of these questions is no, they need to leave the person alone.
 Different people make different choices, and sometimes this means they see people doing things that they do not think are a good idea.

 If the answer to one of these questions is yes, I have taught my children to first explain calmly to the person why they think they should stop.
 They can only do this one time.
 The person may or may not stop, because everyone makes their own choices.
 I teach my children that, if the person continues to do something unsafe or something that is harmful to themselves or others, they need to find a responsible adult and ask them to help.

 My children understand that it is very important to stop someone from doing something that harms an innocent third party, but sometimes you cannot stop someone from doing something that might harm only them.
-For example, my kids are concerned about the college students in our area who bike without helmets, but they cannot make them stop.
+For example, my kids are concerned about the college students in our area who bike without helmets.
+They cannot make the students stop this behavior.
 College students are adults who have the right to take personal risks.
-My children can choose not to play near our neighbor sitting outside smoking, and they can stop the neighbor from smoking directly in front of our condo*, but they cannot stop our neighbor from smoking.
+My children can choose not to play near someone who is sitting outside smoking, and they can ask someone to stop smoking in their face.
+They cannot stop our someone from smoking.

 The thing I love best about this approach is that these questions also apply to me as an adult.
 When people around me do something that seems questionable, I still ask myself:

 - Is it safe?

 - Does it hurt anyone or anything?